chrisdonahue/nesmdb/README.md

 ## Attribution

-If you use this dataset or code in your research, cite via the following BibTeX
+If you use this dataset or code in your research, cite [our paper](https://arxiv.org/abs/1806.04278) the following BibTeX

 ```
 @inproceedings{donahue2018nesmdb,
-  title={The NES Music Database: A symbolic music dataset with expressive performance attributes},
+  title={The NES Music Database: A multi-instrumental dataset with expressive performance attributes},
   author={Donahue, Chris and Mao, Huanru Henry and McAuley, Julian},
   booktitle={ISMIR},
   year={2018}